jadecobra/python_tdd_exercises/source/calculator/calculator_8.rst

     SUBFAILED(operation='divide', bad_input=(0, 1, 2, 'n')) ... - TypeError: unsupported operand type(s) for /: 'tuple' and 'float'

-  another :ref:`data type<data structures>`, there has to be a better way
+  another :ref:`data type<basic objects>`, there has to be a better way

 ----